ampproject/amphtml/extensions/amp-poool/amp-poool.md

 Example :
 - You read the doc and decide to change "force_widget" config variable.
-- Just set a new attribute in your amp-poool tag : force-widget="video".
+- Just set a new attribute in your amp-poool tag : data-force-widget="video".
 - **Notice that you have to set amp-poool tag attribute with "-" symbol instead of "_" one.**